usnistgov/fair-chain-compute-container/README.md

 - "number",
 - "integer",
 - "enum",
-- "array": array of strings that will concatenated as a single string,
+- "array": array of strings that will be concatenated as a single string,
 - "boolean".

 ### Supported output data types
 - "collection": path to a WIPP images collection folder,
 - "stitchingVector": path to a WIPP stitching vectors collection folder,
 - "tensorflowModel": path to a WIPP Tensorflow model folder,
+- "tensorboardLogs": path to a WIPP Tensorboard logs folder,
-- "csvCollection": path to a WIPP CSV collection folder.
+- "csvCollection": path to a WIPP CSV collection folder,
+- "pyramid": path to a WIPP pyramid (dzi format).